• Skip to primary navigation

 Stack of pea pancakes topped with smoked salmon and sliced scallions on top of a stack of three small white plates with a rectangular white serving platter with more pancakes in the background

-These pea pancakes with salmon, for example, are a savory dish you can enjoy any time of day!
+These pea pancakes with salmon are a savory dish you can enjoy any time of day!
 They’re high in protein, relatively low in carbs, and have an amazingly soft and moist texture.

 If including peas in pancake batter sounds a little strange to you, I encourage you to give this recipe a try.
 You may be as pleasantly surprised as I was!